15 Best Small Towns in California (+ Things to Do There)

 Ojai

-Los Padres National Forest, Ojai Meadows Preserve, Ventura River Preserve are a few of the must-visit spots for those eager to discover Ojai’s rich flora and fauna.
+Los Padres National Forest, Ojai Meadows Preserve, and Ventura River Preserve are a few of the must-visit spots for those eager to discover Ojai’s rich flora and fauna.

 Go riding the waves, play volleyball, and sunbathe on Capitol City Beach, or take stand-up paddleboarding and surfing lessons with Capitol Beach Company.